How to Validate Machine Learning Models

 The portion of correct predictions constitutes our evaluation of the prediction accuracy.
-The known tests labels are withhold during the prediction process.
-Actually, experts avoid to train and evaluate the model on the same training dataset which is also called resubstitution evaluation, as it will present a very optimistic bias due to overfitting.
+The known test labels are withheld during the prediction process.
+Experts avoid training and evaluate the model on the same training dataset, which is also called resubstituting evaluation, as it will present an optimistic bias due to overfitting.

 Cross-Validation Method for Models

 As per the giant companies working on AI, cross-validation is another important technique of ML model validation where ML models are evaluated by training numerous ML models on subsets of the available input data and evaluating them on the matching subset of the data.

-Basically this approach is used to detect the overfitting or fluctuations in the training data that is selected and learned as concepts by the model.
-More demanding approach to cross-validation also exists, including k-fold validation, in which the cross-validation process is repeated many times with different splits of the sample data into K-parts.
+This approach is used to detect the overfitting or fluctuations in the training data that is selected and learned as concepts by the model.
+A more demanding approach to cross-validation also exists, including k-fold validation, in which the cross-validation process is repeated many times with different splits of the sample data into K-parts.

-Under this validation methods machine learning, all the data except one record is used for training and that one record is used later only for testing.
-And if there is N number of records this process is repeated N times with the privilege of using the entire data for training and testing.
+Under this validation methods machine learning, all the data except one record is used for training, and that one record is used later only for testing.
+And if there is an N number of records this process is repeated N times with the privilege of using the entire data for training and testing.
 Though, this method is comparatively expensive as it generally requires one to construct many models equal in number to the size of the training set.

-Under this technique, the error rate of model is almost average of the error rate of each repetition.
-The evaluation given by this method is good, but at first pass it seems very expensive to compute.
-Luckily, inexperienced learner can make LOO predictions very easily as they make other regular predictions.
+Under this technique, the error rate of the model is almost average of the error rate of each repetition.
+The evaluation given by this method is good, but at first pass, it seems very expensive to compute.
+Luckily, the inexperienced learner can make LOO predictions very easily as they make other regular predictions.
 It is one of the best ways to evaluate models as it takes no more time than computing the residual errors saving time and cost of evolution.